junxit/us-congress-bills-114/metadata.md

 - 2015-05-06 — Senate amendment agreed to: Amendment SA 1215 agreed to in Senate by Unanimous Consent.
 - 2015-05-06 — Senate amendment proposed (on the floor): Amendment SA 1215 proposed by Senator Inhofe for Senator Alexander.(consideration: CR S2696; text: CR S2696)
 - 2015-05-06 — Senate amendment submitted
+- 2015-05-07 — Message on Senate action sent to the House.
+- 2015-05-08 — Received in the House.
+- 2015-05-08 — Referred to the House Committee on Education and the Workforce.